monkeyscage/PERFECT-EMPTY-DAPP/README.md

 I like to think that a noob will upload it on his server and in few minutes he can start his dapps without too many troubles.

-The PERFECT AMPTY DAPP can be implemented with further libraries.
+The PERFECT EMPTY DAPP can be implemented with further libraries.

 Please HELP ME TO HELP the community.